blujedis/restash/README.md

   // you can also use this is middleware. const [state, dispatch, restash] = useStore();

+  // Although we're not updating the state here
+  // you could update it along with the status.
+  // This can really be handy stepping through
+  // a stepper or remembering and updating a
+  // status filling out a form.
+Once you get
-  const changeStatus = (e) => {
+  // the hang of it, can be quite useful. const changeStatus = (e) => {
     dispatch(null, e.target.value);
   };